If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Issue 42 (April 1997)

 February 1997.
 Simmons reveals that Creation is cancelled.
-He retells a progress meeting in January at which EA executives showed open distain for the game, the outcome of which was their recommendation the game be scrapped and personnel be reallocated to Dungeon Keeper and Populous: The Beginning.
+He retells a progress meeting in January at which EA executives showed open distain for the game, the outcome of which was their recommendation that the game be scrapped and personnel be reallocated to Dungeon Keeper and Populous: The Beginning.

 The game was still not cancelled at this point, as the team were given a final six months to get the game into a releasable state.
 However, lead programmer Matt Whitton was subsequently removed from the project to assist on the PlayStation version of Populous: The Beginning, leaving no long-term programmers who understood Creation's codebase on the team.
 This is the last straw for Simmons, and he quits his job at Bullfrog.
 He supplies a headstone for the game: "Creation: 01/03/92 to 30/1/97".